barbeau/gpstest/FAQ.md

 * If you're using GPSTest for research, if possible I'd be interested in seeing the results of your research
 * If possible, publish your own code as open-source

+## I recorded raw measurements data but when visualizing the data it looks all choppy and interrupted.
+What's up?

+You'll probably need to enable the hidden "Force full GNSS measurements" setting in the Android "Developer options" menu.
+See [this article](https://barbeau.medium.com/gnss-interrupted-the-hidden-android-setting-you-need-to-know-d812d28a3821) for details.

 ## My question wasn't answered here.
 What's the next step?

 You can ask questions by: